jdevelop/feridian/feridian/trunk/lib/readme-libs.txt

 - required only when running examples

 xpp3.jar (1.1.3.4.M)
+- required
-- optional, alternative parser for jabber module
+- optional if using StAX as alternative parser

-jibx.jar (CVS)
+jibx-run.jar (CVS)
 - required